prescottbreeden/tree-sitter-lookml/README.md

 # LookML tree-sitter parser

-Work in progress, tree sitter uses a simple grammar to build a GLR parser that can produce ASTs.
+Work in progress, tree sitter uses a simple grammar to build a GLR parser that can produce ASTs and validate LookML.

 See `grammar.js` for the parser logic.